cogdog/wp-dimension/README.md

 * [Wordpress Calling Card Themes](https://cards.cog.dog/) (built with one of them!)
 * [Let's Go Small with WordPress Calling Card Themes](https://cog.dog/show/2022/03/25/pressedconf22/) (#PressEdConf 2022 presentation)

-## Installing from Scratch

-Install this theme on any self hosted Wordpress site.
-You cannot do this on Wordpress.com, get a real web hosting package.

-You can download a ZIP file of this theme via the green **Code*" button above (use the Download Zip option).

-The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
-If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

-## Updating the Theme

-As of WordPress version 5.5 themes uploaded as .ZIP files can now be updated the same way you installed it; just download the newest version, and update it  via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
-You will be asked to confirm updating the theme with the newer version.

-If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

-## We Got Your Docs Right Here

-See the documentation of WP-Dimension, how to customize your site, and other WordPress features included in the theme [now separated as it's own link here](https://github.com/cogdog/wp-dimension/blob/master/docs.md) but can also be viewed in a more readable format - [see the Docs!](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/cogdog/wp-dimension/master&homepage=docs.md&sidebar=true#/) (thanks to [Docsify This](https://docsify-this.net/)).

 ## Features / History

 * v2.51 (Oct 30, 2022) CSS fix for social media menus (thanks Jacob G)
 * v2.5 (Oct 27, 2022) Customizer panels reorganized, a new setting to allow for more than 8 boxes on front page (or fewer)